 Auburn Hills, Mich. – July 31, 2018 – Volkswagen Group of America has recalled more than 6,600 vehicles potentially equipped with defective fuel pumps, according to documentation submitted to the National Highway Traffic Safety Administration.

-- 2013 – 2015 Audi S8 sedans produced between June 27, 2012, and Oct.
-21, 2014.
+- 2013 – 2015 Audi S8 sedans produced between June 27, 2012, and October 21, 2014.

-- 2013 – 2015 Audi A8 sedans produced between June 11, 2012, and Aug.
-1, 2014.
+- 2013 – 2015 Audi A8 sedans produced between June 11, 2012, and August 1, 2014.

 Affected vehicles contain high-pressure fuel pumps with porous fuel lines prone to leakage.
 These fixtures greatly increase the likelihood of engine fire and therefore pose a serious hazard to occupants.

-Timeline of Events
+Timeline of events

 The tests that engineers conducted during this timeframe revealed that the high-pressure fuel pumps in affected vehicles were equipped with fuel lines that grew porous over time, leading to leakage.
 The Audi AG PSC evaluated these findings and called for an in-depth root cause investigation.

 However, these tests failed to reveal the root cause of the defect.
 On June 18, 2018, members of the Audi AG PSC convened again to make a final determination on the issue.
 The group ultimately chose to greenlight a voluntary safety recall.